Abbotsford Fish and Game Club is a private member club with no access to the public.

 Our present location of 4161 Lakemount Lodge Road boasts a concrete block structure 120′ x 50′ with several 12′ annexes for storage on the east side and a 22 position covered outdoor range which includes a 100m rifle range and 2 trap houses complete with a roomy completely renovated trap lounge in 2009.
 In the 1990’s the street name was renamed to just Lakemount Road.

-Summer of 2010 we have improved our facilities to include a 60m range and a 20m range with large halogen night lights and these two ranges are open from 10am to10pm 7 days a week.
+Summer of 2010 we have improved our facilities to include a 60m range and a 20m range with large night lights and these two ranges are open from 10:00 am to 10:00 pm 7 days a week.

-Along with the improvements we have installed an up to date indoor range like no other in the area.
-Come check us out.
+Along with the improvements we have installed an up to date 16 position indoor range like no other in the area.

 The club hosts many annual events including the Annual Game Supper/Dance in February and the annual Open House in July as well as many sub-club tournaments.
 Also many of the sub clubs host tournaments.
 The club offers from time to time depending on demand the “CORE Program” (Conservation and Outdoor Education) and a variety of other course offerings.